Al Hirschfeld: Publications

 Al Hirschfeld famously contributed to The New York Times for more than seven decades.
-His work also appeared in The New York Herald Tribune, The Old World, The New Yorker Magazine, Collier's, The American Mercury, TV Guide, Playbill, New York magazine, and Rolling Stone.

-In 1941, Hyperion Books published Harlem As Seen By Hirschfeld, with text by William Saroyan.
+His work also appeared in The New York Herald Tribune, The Old World, The New Yorker, Collier's, The American Mercury, TV Guide, Playbill, New York magazine, and Rolling Stone.
+In 1941, Hyperion Books published Harlem as Seen by Hirschfeld, with text by William Saroyan.

-Hirschfeld's illustrations for the theater were gathered and published yearly in the books, The Best Plays of ... (for example, The Best Plays of 1958-1959).

-Additional collections of Hirschfeld's illustrations include: Manhattan Oasis, Show Business Is No Business (1951), American Theater, The American Theater as Seen by Al Hirschfeld, The World of Al Hirschfeld (1970), The Lively Years, 1920-1973 with text by Brooks Atkinson (1973), The Entertainers (1977), Hirschfeld by Hirschfeld (1979), Hirschfeld’s World (1981), Show Business is No Business with preface and endnotes by Margo Feiden (1983), A Selection of Limited Edition Etchings and Lithographs with text by Margo Feiden (1983), Art and Recollections From Eight Decades (1991), Hirschfeld On Line (2000), Hirschfeld’s Hollywood (2001), Hirschfeld’s New York (2001), Hirschfeld’s Speakeasies of 1932 with Introduction by Pete Hamill (2003), and Hirschfeld’s British Isles (2005).
+Hirschfeld's illustrations for the theater were gathered and published yearly in the books, The Best Plays of ... (for example, The Best Plays of 1958–1959).
+Additional collections of Hirschfeld's illustrations include Manhattan Oasis, Show Business Is No Business (1951), American Theater, The American Theater as Seen by Al Hirschfeld, The World of Al Hirschfeld (1970), The Lively Years, 1920–1973 with text by Brooks Atkinson (1973), The Entertainers (1977), Hirschfeld by Hirschfeld (1979), Hirschfeld’s World (1981), Show Business is No Business with preface and endnotes by Margo Feiden (1983), A Selection of Limited Edition Etchings and Lithographs with text by Margo Feiden (1983), Art and Recollections From Eight Decades (1991), Hirschfeld On Line (2000), Hirschfeld’s Hollywood (2001), Hirschfeld’s New York (2001), Hirschfeld’s Speakeasies of 1932 with introduction by Pete Hamill (2003), and Hirschfeld’s British Isles (2005).

-Hirschfeld collaborated with humorist S. J. Perelman on several publications, including Westward Ha!
-Or, Around the World in 80 Clichés, a satirical look at the duo's travels on assignment for Holiday magazine.
+Hirschfeld collaborated with humorist S. J. Perelman on several publications including Westward Ha!
+Or, Around the World in 80 Clichés, a satirical look at the duo's travels on assignment for Holiday.
 In 1987, the United States Postal Service commissioned him to draw a series of postage stamps commemorating famous American comedians.
 The 1991 collection included drawings of Stan Laurel, Oliver Hardy, Edgar Bergen (with Charlie McCarthy), Jack Benny, Fanny Brice, Bud Abbott, and Lou Costello.
-He followed that with a collection of silent film stars including Rudolph Valentino, ZaSu Pitts and Buster Keaton.
-The Postal Service allowed him to include Nina's name in his drawings, waiving its own rule forbidding hidden messages in United States stamp designs.

-Hirschfeld expanded his audience by contributing to Patrick F. McManus' humor column in Outdoor Life magazine for a number of years.
+Next was a collection of drawings of silent film stars including Rudolph Valentino, ZaSu Pitts, and Buster Keaton.
+The Postal Service allowed him to include Nina's name in his drawings, waiving its own rule forbidding hidden messages in U.S. stamp designs.
+Hirschfeld expanded his audience by contributing to Patrick F. McManus's humor column in Outdoor Life for a number of years.